ThalesGroup/CipherTrust_Application_Protection/database/databricks/sql_warehouse/docs/SQL_WAREHOUSE_DEPLOYMENT_GUIDE.md

 Use the compute-cluster Java adapters when your primary workload is high-volume Spark ETL on all-purpose or job clusters.

+Important TLS reminder:

+- compute-cluster Java, compute-cluster Python, and SQL Warehouse do not share one cert-loading model
+- this guide documents the SQL Warehouse pattern only

 ## Databricks requirements